 Requirements

-Each Balancing Authority shall measure its Frequency Response to prescribed frequency events in accordance with Attachments A Section 1: [Risk Factor: Medium][Time Horizon: Operations Planning]
+Each Balancing Authority shall measure its SEFRD and FRM to prescribed frequency events in accordance with Attachment A: [Risk Factor: Low][Time Horizon: Operations Planning]

-Each Balancing Authority shall achieve an FRM not less negative than the FRO.
-The ERO shall set the FRO, calculated in accordance with Attachment A Section 3, by the first day of February for the following calendar year: [Risk Factor: High][Time Horizon: Real-time Operations]
+Each Balancing Authority shall achieve an FRM not less negative than the FRO (for example -2 is less negative than -4) as assigned by the ERO, calculated in accordance with Attachment B: [Risk Factor: High][Time Horizon: Real-time Operations]

 Each Balancing Authority shall establish either a fixed or variable Frequency Bias Setting by November 1 of each year for implementation in the ACE equation at the beginning of the next calendar year.
 At other times changes may be made to the Balancing Authority’s Frequency Bias Setting, and to the method used to determine the setting, but only with the concurrence of the NERC Resources Subcommittee: [Risk Factor: Medium][Time Horizon: Operations Planning]:

-The Balancing Authority may use a fixed Frequency Bias Setting that is equal to, or more negative than the lesser of the Balancing Authority’s FRO or FRM.
+The Balancing Authority may use a fixed Frequency Bias Setting that is not less negative than the lesser of the Balancing Authority’s FRO or FRM., and

-The fixed Frequency Bias Setting shall not be more negative than 150% of the lesser of the Balancing Authority’s FRO or FRM.
+not more negative than 150% of the lesser of the Balancing Authority’s FRO or FRM.

-The Balancing Authority may use a variable (linear or non-linear) Frequency Bias Setting, which is based on a variable function of Tile Line Deviation to Frequency Deviation.
+The Balancing Authority may use a variable (linear or non-linear) Frequency Bias Setting, which is based on a variable function of Tie Line Deviation to Frequency Deviation.
 The Balancing Authority shall determine the variable Frequency Bias Setting by analyzing Frequency Response as it varies with factors such as load, generation, governor characteristics, and frequency.
-The average of the variable Frequency Bias Setting shall be equal to, or more negative than the lesser of the Balancing Authority’s FRO or FRM.
+The average of the variable Frequency Bias Setting shall not be less negative than the lesser of the Balancing Authority’s FRO or FRM, and

-The average variable Frequency Response Bias Setting shall not be more negative than 150% of the lesser of the Balancing Authority’s FRO or FRM.
+not be more negative than 150% of the lesser of the Balancing Authority’s FRO or FRM.

 Each Balancing Authority shall operate its Automatic Generation Control (AGC) on Tie Line Bias, unless such operation is adverse to the Balancing Authority’s system reliability.
 A single Balancing Authority interconnection may operate its AGC using Flat Frequency Control, unless such operation is adverse to the Balancing authority’s system reliability: [Risk Factor: High][Time Horizon: Real-time Operations]

 Measures

-Each Balancing Authority shall report its measured FRM, calculated in accordance with Requirement 1, for 12 calendar months ending September 30 by October 31.
-However, this deadline shall be extended as necessary to provide the Balancing Authority no less than 15 calendar days following the day it receives a list of frequency events for the prior month to provide sufficient time for submitting such report.
-Each Balancing Authority shall report its SEFRM, calculated in accordance with Requirement 1, for the prior 3 calendar months by January 31, April 30, July 31, and October 31.
-However, these deadlines shall be extended as necessary to provide the Balancing Authority no less than 15 calendar days following the day it receives a list of frequency events for the prior month to provide sufficient time for submitting such report.
+Each Balancing Authority shall retain documentation , and provide this documentation upon request, that it reported its SEFRD to the ERO, recorded in accordance with Requirement R1, for the prior 3 calendar months by January 31, April 30, July 31, and October 31.
+However, these dates shall be extended as necessary to provide the Balancing Authority no less than 15 calendar days following the day it receives a list of frequency events for the prior month.

-The ERO shall provide each Balancing Authority with its allocated FRO, which will be effective during the following calendar year, by February 1 of the current year.
-The Resources Subcommittee shall provide each Balancing Authority with a list of designated frequency events for the prior calendar month by the 15th calendar day of each month.
+Each Balancing Authority shall retain documentation, and provide this documentation upon request, that it reported its measured FRM to the ERO, calculated in accordance with Requirement R1, for 12 calendar months ending September 30 by October 31.
+However, this date shall be extended as necessary to provide the Balancing Authority no less than 15 calendar days following the day it receives a list of frequency events for the prior month.

+Each Balancing Authority shall retain documentation, and provide this documentation upon request, that it achieved an FRM that was not less negative than the Fro as described in Requirement R2.